PrivacyFirstImplementation/Framework/README.md

 # Framework

-The goal of this repository is to identify, learn about, and implement a generic Privacy First Framework that applies to almost all privacy laws.
+This repository aims to identify, learn about, and implement a generic Privacy First Framework that applies to almost all privacy laws.

 ## Comprehensive List of Privacy Laws